FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 MySQL Data Pool

 Now we are ready to get the MySQL data pool that will be used to execute all queries.
-This pool also provides a few useful methods:
+Access it through engine.DB():

 config := db.GetConfig()